ddev/ddev/docs/users/extend/in-container-configuration.md

 ## In-Container home directory and shell configuration

 Custom shell configuration (bash or your preferred shell), your usual git configuration, a composer auth.json and more can be achieved within your containers.
-Place all your dotfiles in your global`~/.ddev/homeadditions` or your project's .ddev/homeadditions directory and DDEV will use these in your project's web containers.
+Place all your dotfiles in your global`~/.ddev/homeadditions` or your project's `.ddev/homeadditions` directory and DDEV will use these in your project's web containers.
+(Note that there's also a hidden homeadditions in the project `.ddev/.homeadditions` where the global `~/.ddev/homeadditions` get copied to, ignore and don't touch this hidden one.)

 On `ddev start`, ddev attempts to create a user inside the web and db containers with the same name and use id as the one you have on the host.